 In considering parental preferences, the criteria will be applied unless the LA has agreed with an individual governing body an alternative order of priority, as published in the school's prospectus.
 Where more parents have expressed a preference for a school in a particular year than there is room for, selection criteria will be applied in the following rank order:

-The Welsh Assembly Government, as outlined in the School Standards and Framework Act 1998 is committed to ensuring that no child aged 5, 6, and 7 years will be in a class of more than 30 pupils for every one qualified teacher.
+The Welsh Assembly Government, as outlined in The Education (Infant Class Sizes) (Wales) (Amendment) Regulations 2009 is committed to ensuring that no child aged 5, 6, and 7 years will be in a class of more than 30 pupils for every one qualified teacher.
 The statutory infant class size limit of 30 pupils applies to reception, year 1 and year 2 classes.

 For further information on school admission policy and procedures click on the link to the Parents’ Guide to Education Services.